 How good should my credit score be to buy a house?

 Buying a house in Canada is one of the most significant financial commitments you will ever make.
 You need a minimum credit score of 680 or above to qualify for the best mortgage rates with traditional lenders.
-A score of 750 will put you in excellent territory.
+A score of 760 will put you in a great position.
 If your credit score is below 680, you may still qualify for a mortgage, but you'll likely need to choose an alternative mortgage lender and pay a higher interest rate.

 How good should my credit score be to get a loan?